Ama2352/MovieBooking/backend/docs/API-Pricing.md

 #### Notes
 - `basePrice` value cannot be modified after creation (create new one instead)
-- Only one base price can be active at a time
+- **Only one base price can be active at a time** - activating a new base price automatically deactivates all others
+- When creating a new base price, set `isActive: true` to use it immediately
+- Deactivated base prices are kept for historical records

 ---